gvwilson/thirdbit/src/fiction/in-heck/index.md

 I got parcels,
 even got a newspaper from Sandy Bend."
-Its periscope cameras swivelled from side to side as it handed out what it had brought.
+Its periscope cameras swivelled from side to side as it called out names and handed people what it had brought.

 Someone bumped Maddy's elbow.
 "Hey,"